-Old vine (45+ year old) Tempranillo vines, head pruned, dry farmed, organically grown.
+Old vine Tempranillo vines (planted in 1966), head pruned, dry farmed, organically grown.
 Starting with the 2011 vintage, all the grapes of El Posadero come from one single vineyard.
 This high elevation continental area produces full bodied wines of polished tannins.
 El Posadero is a great candidate to drink while young as opposed to most wines made in northern continental climates like Toro or Ribera del Duero.

 Rating history:2010 88IWC

 The 2010 vintage is 75% Tempranillo and 25% Syrah.
 2011 vintage will be 100% Tempranillo, planted in 1966, organically grown and head pruned.